Paleontology in Washington, D.C.: History

 Early in the history of local paleontology, 1846 was significant as the year the US National Museum was founded.
 A few decades later, in January 1898, a vertebra and some other fragmentary remains of a large theropod dinosaur were discovered by workers attempting to install a sewer line at First and F Streets SE.
 The fossils were donated to the Smithsonian by J. K. Murphy on the 28th of that month and assigned the specimen number NMNH 3049.
 The remains belonged to a carnivorous dinosaur related to Tyrannosaurus rex that was nicknamed "Capitalsaurus".
 Capitalsaurus is endemic to the federal district and known from nowhere else on earth.
 It lived in the Washington, D.C. area about 110 million years ago, when the area resembled modern southern Louisiana.

 Significant events from the early 20th century included the 1916 transfer of the fossil collection curated by the Goucher College museum to the US National Museum at the Smithsonian.
 Less than a decade later, in 1923, renowned paleontologist Charles W. Gilmore became curator of the museum.
 In 1942, near the end of Gilmore's career, a sizable thigh bone belonging to Astrodon was discovered during construction at the McMillan Water Filtration Plant.
 Just three years later, in 1945, Gilmore's time as curator of the US National Museum ended.
-On September 30, 1998 was recognized as the official dinosaur of Washington, D.C.
+On September 30, 1998 Capitalsaurus was recognized as the official dinosaur of Washington, D.C.
 On January 28, 2000, the 102nd anniversary of the discovery of and donation to the Smithsonian of Capitalsaurus the site of its discovery was formally named Capitalsaurus Court.
 On the next anniversary of the discovery mayor Anthony A. Williams declared it a local holiday, "Capitalsaurus Day".